 • Riding my bike – made me feel free, adventurous, excited, new experiences, happy, independent.

-• Playing with dollhouse – made me feel excited, new experiences, happy, content, independent.
+• Playing with dollhouse – made me feel excited, new skills, happy, content, independent.

-• Ballet/dancing – made me feel free, alive, adventurous, new experiences, challenged, special, excited.
+• Ballet/dancing – made me feel free, alive, adventurous, new experiences, challenged, individual, excited.

 • Telling stories – made me feel alive, new experiences, excited, loved, happy.

 • Writing in a diary – made me feel content, loved, adventurous, competent, pleasant, special, independent.

 • Performing – made me feel happy, loved, alive, competent, free, special, new experiences, adventurous.

 • Setting up performances – made me feel loving, caring, excited, free, new experiences, adventurous.

 • Gardening with my Dad – made me feel loved, smart, caring, special, content, safe, happy.

 • Helping my Dad fix things – made me feel loved, smart, new experiences, caring, special, content, safe, happy, loving, adventurous.